 It is undoubtedly a potent symbol of remembrance of the sacrifice made by millions of men and women in past conflicts.

-A poppy, despite its outwardly fragile demeanour, is a hardy plant, which can grow naturally in disturbed earth.
-One can only imagine the sight that Lieutenant Colonel McCrae witnessed as these vibrant plants grew in their thousands across the barren battlefields of Western Europe in this dark ages in 1915.
+A poppy, despite its outwardly fragile demeanour, is a hardy plant, which can grow naturally on disturbed earth.
+One can only imagine the sight that Lieutenant Colonel McCrae witnessed as these vibrant plants grew in their thousands across the barren battlefields of Western Europe in the dark ages in 1915.

-We live in an age when we are blessed with so much.
-Technology is at our fingertips and man has made so many advances.
+Even as we live through modern-day troubles, we are still blessed with so much, technology is at our fingertips and man has made so many advances.
 And yet, a beautiful yet straightforward symbol such as the Remembrance Poppy can take us back to horrific wars, wars that are still raging today.